 Catherine M. Appert

-Her research on Senegalese hip hop centers on questions of globalization, migration, and diaspora, the ethnographic study of musical genre, popular music and gender, and the intersections of music and memory.
-Other research interests include feminist and urban ethnography; global hip hop cultures; African, Atlantic, and postcolonial studies.
+Her research on popular music in Senegal and The Gambia centers on questions of globalization, migration, and diaspora, the ethnographic study of musical genre, popular music and gender, and the intersections of music and memory.
+Other research interests include feminist and urban ethnography; global hip hop cultures; and African, Atlantic, and postcolonial studies.
 Her book, In Hip Hop Time: Popular Music and Social Change in Urban Senegal is forthcoming with Oxford University Press (2018).

 Appert’s research has been supported by the American Council for Learned Societies with the Mellon Foundation, the Fulbright-Hays Program, , the UCLA International Institute, the Cornell Humanities Council, the Mario Einaudi Center for International Studies, and the President’s Council of Cornell Women.
 Her articles appear in Ethnomusicology, Africa, and New Literary History.
 She has presented her research at numerous annual meetings of the Society for Ethnomusicology, the American Anthropological Association, the African Studies Association, and the International Association for the Study of Popular Music.
 She was awarded the Charles Seeger Prize from the Society for Ethnomusicology in 2011, and received the SEM Popular Music Section’s Richard Waterman Prize for her 2016 article, “On Hybridity in African Popular Music: The Case of Senegalese Hip Hop.”
 Her 2017 article, "Engendering Ethnomusicology," received an honorable mention for the Marcia Herndon Prize, which recognizes exceptional work in the ethnomusicology of sexuality and gender.